Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 1. Introduction

-The Associate Chair (Graduate) and the entire Faculty are here to help ensure that you get the most out of your studies, and to prepare you for your future career.
+The Associate Chair (Graduate) and the entire department are here to help ensure that you get the most out of your studies, and to prepare you for your future career.
 Don’t hesitate to ask any one of us for advice or support.

 2. Contacts